Signs and Symptoms of Insulin Resistance

 Luckily, insulin resistance can be treated and does have the opportunity to reverse itself with simple tips and your efforts.
 The following recommendations are based on a total lifestyle change, including a healthful diet and consistent exercise.

-• Consume Well-Balanced Meals
+Consume Well-Balanced Meals

-Rather than consuming a meal rich in carbohydrate, balance the meal with lean protein and healthy fat.
+Rather than consuming a meal rich in carbohydrate, balance the meal with lean protein, healthy fat, and complex carb and fiber sources.
 A well-rounded plate lessens the risk of dropped blood sugar levels, especially following meals.

-Importantly, do not wait extensive hours at a time to accommodate your hunger.
+Do not wait extensive hours at a time to accommodate your hunger.
 Eating consistent meals and snacks can keep blood sugars stable and reduce dramatic fluctuations.

 Along with diet, exercise also fits in the insulin resistance puzzle.
 During exercise, active muscles help uptake circulating blood sugars to replete energy reserves without a critical need of insulin.
 With more muscle available, the greater opportunity for blood sugars to stabilize.

-Weight loss is considerably valuable for reducing risk of developing diabetes.
-National institute of Diabetes and Digestive and Kidney Diseases suggests losing five to seven percent of body weight or 10 to 14 percent if over 200 pounds.
+The National Institute of Diabetes and Digestive and Kidney Diseases suggests losing five to seven percent of body weight or 10 to 14 percent if over 200 pounds.